yt-dlp/yt-dlp/README.md

 # INSTALLATION
 yt-dlp is not platform-specific.
-So it should work on your Unix box, on Windows or on macOS
+So it should work on your Unix box, on Windows or on macOS.

 You can install yt-dlp using one of the following methods:
 * Download [the binary](#release-files) from the [latest release](https://github.com/yt-dlp/yt-dlp/releases/latest)